Advertiser Disclosure

 Who it’s best for

-Surfshark is best for people who are on a budget but still need all the essential VPN features along with assurances that their devices are always protected.
+Surfshark is best for people who are on a budget who still need all the essential VPN features to mask their IP address.

 What we liked